ChrisDuffley/stationPlaylist/addoninternals.md

 Track Finder allows you to search for tracks with the given artist or song title.
 This is done by performing a "linear search" - examining one track item to the next until the search term is found.
 This feature was partly inspired by similar features in other screen readers and NVDA's own find facility (cursorManager.FindDialog and its friends).

 Track finder is not limited to searching for artist or title: a variation of this dialog (called Column Search) allows you to search for text in specific columns such as duration, file name and so on.
-Another variation of this dialog, called Time Range Finder (which is a separate dialog of its own (splmisc.SPLTimeRangeDialog) but modeled after Track Finder) uses Studio API to locate tracks with duration between minimum and maximum specified by a user.
+Another variation of this dialog, called Time Range Finder (which is a separate dialog of its own (splfind.SPLTimeRangeDialog) but modeled after Track Finder) uses Studio API to locate tracks with duration between minimum and maximum specified by a user.

-In reality, Track Finder and Column Search are a single dialog (splmisc.SPLFindDialog) that presents two dialogs (does this sound familiar?).
+In reality, Track Finder and Column Search are a single dialog (splfind.SPLFindDialog) that presents two dialogs (does this sound familiar?).
 For now, we'll talk about how the original Track Finder (add-on 2.x to 5.x) works (stay tuned for the next section to learn more about Column Search and the complete refactoring of track finder and its applications).

 #### Original track Finder: commands, routines and controls